Italy Visa – Different Types Of Visas To Enter Italy

 individual’s investments, pension, and savings

-• The foreign nationals cannot take any work while
+• The foreign nationals cannot take any work while being a resident in Italy using this visa

-• You have to apply for a residence permit within
+• You have to apply for a residence permit within 8 days after arriving in Italy

-Understand the type of visa that you need to apply for depending on your purpose of visit/migration to Italy and on how long you plan to be there.
+Understand the type of visa that you need to apply for, depending on your purpose of visit/migration to Italy and on how long you plan to be there.

 Submit the visa application form along with all the necessary supporting documents and visa fees at the Italian consulate/Italian embassy in your native country.